top of page

 Search

-Article 1: The Need For Balance; A Nurture-Play-Structure Model
+The Need For Balance; A Nurture-Play-Structure Model

-What do we mean by balance?
+So, just what do we mean by balance?
 Imagine that you are standing on a stool with three legs.
 This stool is a representation of your life, and the legs are the three aspects of your emotional needs and wants: Nurture, Play, and Structure.
 How challenging would it be to stand on your stool if the legs were not equal in length?
 Each of these legs (Nurture, Play, and Structure) are a vital part in a balanced life, are unique to your experience, and each needs the other to be understood and appreciated.
 As we will discuss, when we are out of balance, when the legs of our stool are not equally attended to, we struggle to find our footing.

-The Nurture-Play-Structure Model (NPS) is a simple way to understand how emotional needs and wants are met when we are in balance, and unmet when we are not.
+NPS is a simple way to understand how emotional needs and wants are met when we are in balance, and unmet when we are not.
 When we understand how each of these legs support and balance our stools, we can more fully understand ourselves, alter our behaviors, and name our needs in an authentic way.
 Once we can name our true needs, we have the potential to meet them.
 Thus, we begin to find balance.

 Nurture is understood as love.
 The Nurture leg of the stool represents healthy emotional connections with others and within ourselves.
 It represents our ability to love and to accept being loved.
 Nurture is love that makes you feel safe to be in the world or to retreat from the world when needed.
+Attachment theory tells us that we receive Nurture four ways; knowing that we are loved, feeling safe and protected, being nourished, and through healthy touch.

-Phillip Bass, MDiv, ThM, MA, LPCMHC, NCC, Licensed Qualified Supervisor
+Phillip Bass, MDiv, ThM, MA, NCLCMHC, NCC,

-Kristin Mastro, MA, LCMHC, NCC, NCC, Licensed Qualified Supervisor
+Licensed Qualified Supervisor

 Recent Posts